kaskelso/interview_prep/readings/summarize.md

 Conclusions: training models with higher weight toward feedbacks is important for precision.
 Best to train on feedbacks and delayed datasets then aggregate.

+# Paper #2 Learning from Imbalanced Data
+He et al. 2009

+This paper covers conceptual challenges in classifications of unbalanced datasets

+heterogenous vs homogeneous concepts for classification:

+homogeneous means that there are discrete classes without "subconcepts" (i.e., clustering within main cluster) and little noise.
+Hetergenous means concepts have subconcepts that can create further layers of class imbalances and challenge the learning process.
+In hetergenous situations decision trees can make "small disjuncts" which are rules covering a small set of data.
+From either noise or imbalanced subconcepts it can hinder the ability to learn and classify.